-On Monday (16th, 7.30pm), there is a testimonial game for Dave Esdaille who suffered a bad leg fracture playing for Flixton earlier this season.
+OLD BOYSOn Monday (16th, 7.30pm), there is a testimonial game for Dave Esdaille who suffered a bad leg fracture playing for Flixton earlier this season.
 The game will be between Flixton and Trafford; both clubs have some ex-Altrincham players on their books so, as well as helping Dave, you may see some familiar faces.
 One of these, Mike Turner, netted again for Flixton yesterday.
 Alex Hay, on loan at Alty two seasons ago, scored for Tranmere Rovers, whilst Paul Edwards (Wrexham), Nicky Daws and Mike Pollitt (Rotherham) also played in the Nationwide League yesterday.
 Ex-Youth player Wes Wilkinson scored again for Nantwich Town.
 The Pink reports that Kevin Ellison is the butt of his Chairman's jokes as the cause of his broken toe was dropping a wardrobe on it; "He was a silly ass for moving a cabinet on the Thursday before a game", said Brendan Elwood.
 Kevin keeps in touch with Alty and says, "They've made me a patron of the club so I try and help out when I can".

 14 December 2002

 UNIBOND NEWSFollowing power blackouts at two successive Ashton United home games, the cause has now been located and should be repaired before Christmas.
 Whitby Town chairman Bill Fotherby has offered York City a groundshare at the Wetherby Road ground as there is a plan to build houses at York's Bootham Crescent stadium.

 13 December 2002

-Rumours that the New Year's Day match at Droylsden would be an evening kick-off have proved unfounded; the match will start at 3pm.
+KICK-OFFRumours that the New Year's Day match at Droylsden would be an evening kick-off have proved unfounded; the match will start at 3pm.

 Scorecheck, in association with the UniBond Northern Premier League, will be providing live scores on the Web for all the UniBond Premier Division games from 4 January, 2003.
 Click the above logo to visit the site.